Water Conservation

 Restrictions

-Culver City Water Restrictions
+Culver City Water Saving Projects & Restrictions

 As of June 2022, there are no Culver City water restrictions in addition to those imposed by the State of California or by regional water suppliers Los Angeles Department of Water & Power (LADWP) or Golden State Water Company.